ViktorWelbers/Bring-Voice-Assitant/README.md

 The project has several dependencies, which are listed in the `Cargo.lock` file for the Rust application and in the `requirements.txt` file for the Python application.
 The dependencies include several crates and Python packages for handling audio, making HTTP requests, and working with machine learning models.

+## Todo

+1. Export the functionality of the Bring!
+Client to Python so that it can be used on other platforms.
+2. Scrap the Rust application and use Python for the whole project.
+3. Add a Wakeword detection model to the project.